YXJ-123/MGopt-APP/README.md

 # Note

-We will keep these files and data maintained.
+We will keep these files and datas maintained.
 Please contact me if there are any new findings in the testing.